antoniowd/antoniowd/README.md

 - ⚡ Fun fact: I like to program with music as a professional pianist in a concert.
 I think that my ⌨️ is a 🎹.
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/antoniowebdev/) or [Twitter](https://twitter.com/antoniowebdev)

 I have a good base of HTML, CSS and Javascript and an excellent domain in the technology stack of NodeJS, ReactJS, Typescript, MySQL and MongoDB.
-Working as a freelancer I've developed billing, inventory and business management systems.
+Working as a freelance I've developed billing, inventory and business management systems.

 In the future I want to continue improving my knowledge as a programmer and create solutions that help other people.